mclac/favoriteQoutesApp/README.md

-# My Node Favorite Qoute's App
+# My Node Favorite Qoutes App

 So this is a simple Node.JS app with a RESTful API using the MEAN stack.
 The front end is mostly all Bootstrap.
 Actually I was inspired by Bootstraps quotation style and built the app around it.
 I did end up tweaking the default Bootstrap CSS a bit to give it a bit more flavor.
 Since it's just a simple demo its not as robust as a production app e.g. there isn't much error handling.
 Check out the live demo here at this link https://infinite-lake-78886.herokuapp.com/#/ .
 I'm working on a more complicated chatApp at that will be far more robust with user logins, web-socket utilization, proper testing and error handling.
 Anyway thanks for checking this out.
 Also feel free to fork or use this as a base for any app though it's geared more towards chat/communications apps.